JoshPatlingrao/Security-Audit-for-Botium/README.md

 This lab was facilitated by the Google Cybersecurity Professional Certificate in Coursera.
 The student was given a scenario where they must conduct a security audit on a fictional company.
 The main task involved reviewing the IT Manager's scope, goals and risk assessment report, then create a controls and compliance checklist as part of the internal audit.

 ### Skills Learned
+- Analyzing implementation of various security controls.
+- Analyzing company compliance to standards and regulations.

 ### Tools Used
+- PCI DSS
+- GDPR
+- SOC Type 1 and Type 2

 ## Assessment